Introduction to Arithmetic Groups: is finitely presented Γ is finitely presented

 \begin{prop} Suppose a discrete group~$\Lambda$ acts properly discontinuously on a topological space~$Y$.
-If $Y$ is connected, and $\Lambda$ has a weak fundamental domain~$\fund$ that is an open subset of~$Y$, then $\Lambda$ is finitely generated. \end{prop}
+If $Y$ is connected, and $\Lambda$ has a coarse fundamental domain~$\fund$ that is an open subset of~$Y$, then $\Lambda$ is finitely generated. \end{prop}